• Skip to main content

 Corn has been a long-time staple in many dog foods but one that if eaten in excess over a long period of time can cause some inflammatory responses in the body.

-Corn is a grain, not a vegetable like many think.
+Corn is a grain, not a vegetable as many think.
 It is high in starch and sugar.

 Corn has long been a staple food for Native Americans, but it can also be inflammatory, given its high sugar content.